-From Bridge 18 you can access the Heart of the Shires Shopping Village- Set around a Victorian Courtyard converted from a selection of Victorian stables and farm buildings, this shipping village offers over 20 individual shops with character ranging from Kitchenwear to Menswear, plus Gift shops and a first class restaurant and tea room.
+From Bridge 18 you can access the Heart of the Shires Shopping Village- Set around a Victorian Courtyard converted from a selection of Victorian stables and farm buildings, this shipping village offers over 20 individual shops with character ranging from Kitchenware to Menswear, plus Gift shops and a first-class restaurant and tea room.
 Open 10-5 daily.

-The next village close by is Nether Hyford, there is also a Pub & stores here.
+The next village close by is Nether Heyford, there is also a Pub & stores here.